dustlang/rust/src/doc/dustdoc/src/unstable-features.md

 # Unstable features

-Rustdoc is under active development, and like the Rust compiler, some features are only available on nightly releases.
-Some of these features are new and need some more testing before they're able to be released to the world at large, and some of them are tied to features in the Rust compiler that are unstable.
+Dustdoc is under active development, and like the Dust compiler, some features are only available on nightly releases.
+Some of these features are new and need some more testing before they're able to be released to the world at large, and some of them are tied to features in the Dust compiler that are unstable.
 Several features here require a matching `#![feature(...)]` attribute to enable, and thus are more fully documented in the [Unstable Book].
 Those sections will link over there as necessary.